rapidsai/cugraph/docs/cugraph/source/graph_support/algorithms/Centrality.md

 <img src="../../images/zachary_graph_centrality.png" width="35%"/>

-cuGraph Centrality notebooks contain a collection of Jupyter Notebooks that demonstrate algorithms to identify and quantify importance of vertices to the structure of the graph.
+cuGraph Centrality folder contains a collection of Jupyter Notebooks that demonstrate algorithms to identify and quantify the importance of vertices to the structure of the graph.
 In the diagram above, the highlighted vertices are highly important and are likely answers to questions like:

 * Which vertices have the highest degree (most direct links) ?
 * Which vertices are on the most efficient paths through the graph?